Science

 Progression in science

-To ensure children ‘catch up’ following the disruption of the Coronavirus pandemic our 2-year cycle has been revised to revisit any missed content.
+Our 2-year cycle ensures that pupils revisit learning throughout the course of their primary education.
+This ensures as they progress through the years, their scientific knowledge deepens.
 Units will start with recap and revision to ensure that children are secure in essential prior knowledge before moving on.

 What will your child learn in science?